NVIDIA/aistore/docs/overview.md

 * [Mountpath](./configuration.md) - a single disk **or** a volume (a RAID) formatted with a local filesystem of choice, **and** a local directory that AIS utilizes to store user data and AIS metadata.
 A mountpath can be disabled and (re)enabled, automatically or administratively, at any point during runtime.
 In a given cluster, a total number of mountpaths would normally compute as a direct product of (number of storage targets) x (number of disks in each target).

-## Datapath
+## Traffic patterns

 In AIS, all inter- and intra-cluster networking is based on HTTP/1.1 (with HTTP/2 option currently under development).
 HTTP(S) clients execute RESTful operations vis-à-vis AIS gateways and data then moves **directly** between the clients and storage targets with no metadata servers and no extra processing in-between:

 <img src="images/dp-schematics-direct.png" alt="Datapath schematics" width="400">

 > MDS in the diagram above stands for the metadata server(s) or service(s).

 In the picture, a client on the left side makes an I/O request which is then fully serviced by the *left* target - one of the nodes in the AIS cluster (not shown).
 Symmetrically, the *right* client engages with the *right* AIS target for its own GET or PUT object transaction.
 In each case, the entire transaction is executed via a single TCP session that connects the requesting client directly to one of the clustered nodes.
 As far as the datapath is concerned, there are no extra hops in the line of communications.

-> For detailed read and write sequence diagrams, please refer to [this readme](datapath.md).
+> For detailed traffic patterns diagrams, please refer to [this readme](traffic_patterns.md).

 Distribution of objects across AIS cluster is done via (lightning fast) two-dimensional consistent-hash whereby objects get distributed across all storage targets and, within each target, all local disks.